amchess/droidfish/README.md

 For engines that can reduce their playing strength using the UCI_LimitStrength and UCI_Elo options, it is possible to specify the engine playing strength by opening the *Left drawer menu* and selecting *Set Engine Strength*.
-Both built-in engines (*Stockfish* and *CuckooChess*) can reduce their playing strength.
+Both built-in engines (*ShashChess* and *CuckooChess*) can reduce their playing strength.

 The available Elo range can be different for different engines.
-If *Stockfish* is playing too strong even on the lowest setting, consider switching to the *CuckooChess* engine which is able to play at a much weaker level.
+If *ShashChess* is playing too strong even on the lowest setting, consider switching to the *CuckooChess* engine which is able to play at a much weaker level.
 At the lowest setting, *CuckooChess* plays random legal moves so it should be usable also for